 When you enter, you see the base of the big structure in dark grey stone.
 You get a hint of Chalukyan architecture.
 Most of the sculpted images on the walls are broken.

 If you understand Indian temple architecture, you can make out a lot of Madanika or Sur Sundari figures.
-The literature points out that these were probably 64 yoginis carved on the niches all around.
+The literature points out that there were probably 64 yoginis carved on the niches all around.
 It is difficult to identify or count them as it is covered by many things at the moment.
 Some deities can also be seen.

 From the ground level, it is difficult to understand the formation of Shikharas.
 There are 5 Shikharas in all.
 The central one is on top of Koorma Mandap and the four in four cardinal directions surrounding it are on the temples of Mahalakshmi, Mahakali, Mahasaraswati, and Ganapati.
 The one on top of the presiding deity is the tallest of them.

 The main entrance gate is called Mahadwar, you see the deity as you enter from this gate.
-There are other entrances in North and East called Ghati and Purva Darwaja respectively.
+There are other entrances in the North and East called Ghati and Purva Darwaja respectively.

 There used to be two ponds in the complex called Kashi and Manikarnika but they no longer exist now.